CaveX/CaveX2023/openshc_ws/src/README.md

 ![image](https://github.com/CaveX/CaveX2023/assets/110513531/7b53529a-c058-436b-9fb8-12e9dfe2ae9b)

+If the above environment variables are not set, type the following line into the terminal (this should also be added to your `~/.bashrc` configuration file.

+`source /opt/ros/noetic/setup.bash`

 The following command is also required prior to building the CaveX codebase:

 `sudo apt install ros-$ROS_DISTRO-joy ros-$ROS_DISTRO-ros-control ros-$ROS_DISTRO-ros-controllers python3-catkin-tools`

 Ensuring that you are in the `~/CaveX2023/openshc_ws` directory run the following command:

-`catkin build`
+`catkin_make`

 This may take awhile, if you get an internal compiler error this is likely because your WSL server (if you are on windows) is using too much memory and your operating system kills the build process.
 Try isolating the build to a single core using the following command:

-`catkin build -j1`
+`catki_make -j1`

-Once the build is complete you will need to source the bash setup script in the development space before launching any ROS packages:
+Once the build is complete you will need to source the bash setup script in the development space before launching any ROS packages to reconfigure the changes:

 `source devel/setup.bash`